RMS Mauretania's First-Class Accommodations: A Voyage into Edwardian Elegance

 Eight Odds and Ends About First Class Life & Amenities

-2. On the boat deck, besides the fine open promenade space afforded, there are offered special inducements for recreation and sports in the form of an elaborately equipped swimming pool and gymnasium.
-The swimming pool itself measures 30 by 12 1/2 feet and is surrounded by dressing rooms, shower baths, electric light baths, and other equipment essential to its use.
+2. On the boat deck, in addition to the fine open promenade space afforded, special inducements for recreation and sports are offered in the form of an elaborately equipped swimming pool and gymnasium.
+The swimming pool measures 30 by 12 1/2 feet and is surrounded by dressing rooms, shower baths, electric light baths, and other equipment essential to its use.

-4. Except for a few select staterooms, the entire promenade deck is given over to the first-class public rooms and promenade.
-As shown by the illustrations, these rooms provide all the comfort and luxury found in the best hotels onshore.
-In decoration, appointment, and equipment, they are designed to satisfy the most discriminating traveling public.
+4. Except for a few select staterooms, the entire promenade deck is dedicated to the first-class public rooms and promenade.
+As shown by the illustrations, these rooms provide all the comfort and luxury of the best offshore hotels.
+They are designed to satisfy the most discriminating traveling public in decoration, appointments, and equipment.

-5. The promenade space itself is 20 feet wide and extends clear around the ship with a length of 320 feet on each side.
-The forward part is protected against stormy weather by sliding windows.
+5. The promenade space itself is 20 feet wide and extends clear around the ship, 320 feet on each side.
+Sliding windows protect the forward part against stormy weather.

-6. Occupying a large space forward on the promenade deck is the winter garden.
-Arched by a dome of colored glass and sumptuously furnished, this is used as the assembly room for dances, concerts, and other entertainments.
+6. The winter garden occupies a large space forward on the promenade deck.
+Arched by a dome of colored glass and sumptuously furnished, it is used as the assembly room for dances, concerts, and other entertainment.

-8. The private suites are provided with sitting rooms, baths, and trunk rooms.
-When so desired, meals are served in the suites.
+8. The private suites have sitting rooms, baths, and trunk rooms.
+Meals are served in the suites when desired.

 Luxurious First Class Stateroom.
 Uniformed Maid Shown in Background.